AmbiqAI/neuralSPOT/examples/basic_tf_stub/README.md

 7. ns-utils to provide energy measurement tools, malloc and timers for RPC

 The code is structured to break out how these features are initialized and used - for example 'basic_mfcc.h' contains the init config structures needed to configure MFCC for this model.

+>*NOTE* This example is used as the seed for a NeuralSPOT Deployment Nest - it includes all the NeuralSpot libraries and is based on TF.

 # Building and Running the Example
 This is the primary neuralSPOT example, so the makefile defaults many of its options to it.